When will the next consultation process occur?

 A Submission Guide is available to provide guidance on making an effective submission.

-What does the Department of Employment, Skills, Small and Family Business do with submissions made to the consultation process?
+What does the Department of Education, Skills and Employment do with submissions made to the consultation process?

 The Department will consider all information and evidence provided in submissions when developing advice to Government on the composition of the skilled migration occupation lists.
 Where an individual or organisation has indicated it would like the submission to be made publically available, it will be published on this website.
 Submissions that are lodged confidentially will not be published on the website.